Cannibal (2006 film): Cast

-Production

-Cannibal is based on the true story of Armin Meiwes, who killed and ate a man whom he met on the Internet.

-In 2004 director Marian Dora accepted Ulli Lommel's assignment to make a feature film in Germany that documented the Meiwes case.
-Dora's finished film was rejected by Lommel for being too gory, and Dora subsequently released the movie on his own in Germany months later.
-Lommel set about producing his own version of the Meiwes case, which became the 2007 film Diary of a Cannibal.

 Release

 Home media

-Cannibal was released on DVD in Germany in April 2006., and in the United States by Anthem Pictures on December 19, 2006.
-The film also was released by Unearthed Films on a now out-of-print DVD.
+Cannibal was released on DVD in Germany in April 2006 and in the United States by Anthem Pictures on December 19, 2006.

-Censorship

-Cannibal was banned after its release in Germany on Meiwes’ request.
+In Germany, the film was confiscated by the district court of Neuburg an der Donau due to Paragraph 184a (Dissemination of pornographic content depicting violent acts) and may no longer be offered for sale.

 Reception

 Scott Weinberg of DVD Talk rated the film 2/5 stars and wrote, "One of the sickest and freakiest movies ever to come from a nation well-known for its freaky and sick movies (Germany), Cannibal is shocking, outrageous, sickening ... and just a little bit interesting because it's based on actual events."
 Joshua Siebalt of Dread Central rated it 2/5 stars and wrote, "The only real selling point Cannibal has is its graphic depiction of cannibalism.
 There are some nasty, nasty moments throughout, but you have to get through a whole lot of nothing before you see them."
 Sean Leonard from HorrorNews.net praised the film, writing, "This is the first movie in a long time that disturbed me to my core.
 The entire second half of this movie is non-stop suffering, sadness, dismemberment, and cannibalism.
 It feels very real, like the viewer is watching from the next room, but also like the viewer is watching something real.
 The scary thing is, somewhere out there exists video of the actual events."